Afro-punk: History

 In the early 21st century, Afro-punks made up a minority in the North American punk scene.
-Notable bands that can be linked to the Afro-punk community include: Death, Pure Hell, Bad Brains, Suicidal Tendencies, Dead Kennedys, Fishbone, Wesley Willis Fiasco, Suffrajett, The Templars, Unlocking the Truth and Rough Francis.
-In the United Kingdom, influential black musicians associated with the late 1970s punk scene included Poly Styrene of X-Ray Spex, Don Letts and Basement 5.
-Afro-punk has become a movement, comparable to the early hip hop movement of the 1980s.
+Notable bands that can be linked to the Afro-punk community include: Death, Pure Hell, Bad Brains, Suicidal Tendencies, Dead Kennedys, Fishbone, Wesley Willis Fiasco, Suffrajett, The Templars, Unlocking the Truth, Rough Francis, MAAFA, Rebelmatic, WinterWolf and Meet Me at the Altar.
+In the United Kingdom, influential black musicians associated with the late 1970s punk scene included Poly Styrene of X-Ray Spex, Don Letts, and Basement 5.
+Afro-punk has become a movement, comparable to the early hip-hop movement of the 1980s.
 The Afropunk Music Festival was founded in 2005 by James Spooner and Matthew Morgan.